tbidne/tbidne.github.io/_tabs/resume.md

 My name is Thomas Bidne, and I am a software engineer with 10 years of professional experience.
 I have been writing code since I was 14, for both academic and personal reasons.

-I write code nearly every day, whether it is paid work, open-source contributions, or just plain experimentation for fun 🙂.
+I write code most days, whether it is paid work, open-source contributions, or just plain experimentation for fun 🙂.

-My programming experience has been broad; while these days my bread-and-butter is building systems with strong correctness guarantees (with e.g. `haskell` and `nix`), I have extensive experience with both low-level code (e.g. `C++` distributed systems) and typical web development. (`Java/typescript`, `Angular`, `React`).
+My programming experience is broad.
+Briefly, I have worked in the following areas:

+- FinTech (with a heavy emphasis on correctness)
+- Web programming:
+  - Data processing and visualization
+  - Applications modeling complex workflow
+  - Personal websites
+- Distributed simulations

+This has required extensive usage of the following technologies:

+- Programming languages: Haskell, Java, Java/Typescript, Python, C++.
+- Web frameworks: Angular (JS), Node, React
+- Databases: PostgreSQL, Oracle, SQLite
+- DevOps: Nix, Docker, OpenShift
+- CI/CD: Github Actions, Jenkins, Gitlab

+See my [Professional Experience](#professional_experience) for more details.

 ## Education